maldevel/IPGeoLocation/README.md

 * Pick a random User Agent string from a list in file (Every User Agent string in new line).
 * Call program with no arguments to get your ip geolocation.
 * Open IP geolocation in google maps using the default browser.
+* Export results to csv, xml and txt format.

 **Geolocation Information**